 Flexibility (mobility) is affected by the following factors:

-• The elasticity of tendons and ligaments (ligaments do not stretch much and tendons should not stretch at all).
+- The elasticity of tendons and ligaments (ligaments do not stretch much, tendons should not stretch at all).

-• The elasticity of skin (skin actually has some degree of elasticity, but not much).
+- The elasticity of skin (skin has some degree of elasticity, but not much).

-• The stage in the recovery process of a joint (or muscle) after injury (injured joints and muscles will usually offer a lesser degree of flexibility than healthy ones).
+- The stage in the recovery process of a joint (or muscle) after injury (injured joints and muscles will usually offer less flexibility than healthy ones).

-• One’s ability to perform a particular exercise (practice makes perfect).
+- One’s ability to perform an exercise (practice makes perfect).

-Some sources also suggest that water is an important dietary element with regard to flexibility.
+Some sources also suggest that water is an important dietary element regards flexibility.
 Increased water intake is believed to contribute to increased mobility, as well as increased total body relaxation.

 Rather than discuss each of these factors in significant detail, I will attempt to focus on some of the more common factors which limit one’s flexibility.
 The most common factors are:

-Depending on the type of joint involved and its present condition, the bone structure of a particular joint places very noticeable limits on flexibility.
+Bone structure – Depending on the type of joint involved and its present condition, the bone structure of a joint places very noticeable limits on flexibility.
 This is a common way in which age can be a factor limiting flexibility since older joints tend not to be as healthy as younger ones.

 How Connective Tissue Affects Flexibility